anzhehong/Software-Reuse/README.md

 **One more thing,** the components `.jar` file and document path are listed as follows.

 # ***Component***

+There are two ways for you to import our components into your project.

+1. Maven
+2. Jar File

+You can refer to the document below for detail.

 > **Notice**: Because installing methods of each component is very similar, we only make Utility Document in detail.
 If you're trying to use other components, you can refer to Utility Document.